compozy/gograph/README.md

 # Initialize gograph configuration with required project ID
 gograph init --project-id my-awesome-project --project-name "My Awesome Project"

-# Analyze the entire codebase (project ID is read from config)
+# Analyze the entire codebase
+# Note: gograph automatically finds and uses the project ID from gograph.yaml
+# in the project directory or any parent directory
 gograph analyze . \
   --include-tests \
   --include-vendor \